vstanciu47/front-end-from-none-to-angular/docs/9-testing.md

 ## Exercise

-- unit testing
+### unit testing
-  - TBD

-- integration testing
-  - TBD
+TBD

-- system level testing
+### system level testing

+#### authorize helper

+- create a helper `authorize.ts` that types in `admin` and presses `Log in` if form is shown, or doesn't do anything if not
+- ensure the helper can be called repeatedly without errors

+#### create one test per page

+- create one test for each of the 3 pages (not including the login, we're still pretending this is an external page that we're not testing).
+- each should verify that an element exists on the page.
+- use `authorize.ts` helper in all test files in a `beforeAll` hook

+#### replicate to docker

-  - wipe the demo `test/dockerfile` and add all necesary info to run tests in a container, exactly the same as they did locally
+- delete the demo `CMD` line from `test/dockerfile` and add all necesary info to run tests in a container, exactly the same as they did locally
+- hint: remove `set HEADLESS=false` part from test script from `package.json`, it will fail otherwise, can't have windows in Docker

 ---